 GPTOYS F2C Remote Control Quadcopter Drone Main Features & Specs

-The GPtoys f2x Aviax Remote Control Quadcopter Drone Helicopter with Transmitter & Gyro System & HD camera & LED lights & 4G SD Card & SD card reader (yes, that’s the drone’s full name) is powered by four brushed motors which support the coreless technology.
+The GPtoys f2x Aviax Remote Control Quadcopter Drone Helicopter with Transmitter & Gyro System & HD camera & LED lights & 4G SD Card & SD card reader is powered by four brushed motors which support the coreless technology.

 |GPTOYS F2C Remote Control Quadcopter Drone Specs|

-As far as stabilization is concerned, the drone is outfitted with a 6-axis gyro stabilization system, and a headless mode.
-For those who are fans of night piloting, the quadcopter comes outfitted with four bright LEDs, which will help you keep track of your drone.
+As far as stabilization is concerned, the drone is outfitted with a 6-axis gyro stabilization system and a headless mode.
+For those who are fans of night piloting, the quadcopter comes outfitted with four bright LEDs, which will help with keeping track of the drone.

 - Easy to fly;